MENU

 Cooking Time: 30 Minutes

-This recipe makes good leftovers.
+This recipe can be multiplied and makes good leftovers.

-Serve with Jasmine Rice or Jasmine Rice - Low Sodium Version or Brown Rice
+Serve with Jasmine Rice or Jasmine Rice - Low Sodium Version or Brown Rice.

 Remove the edamame from the freezer, place in a colander and rinse with cool water.
 Set aside.